null

 *Image source - US Naval Academy

-If you plot it on a map, there are two periods when the current will be at zero per cycle so that the coil will be energized and de-energized continuously.
+If you plot it on a chart, there are two periods when the current will be at zero per cycle so that the coil will be energized and de-energized continuously.
 Therefore, the magnetization will be on/off, and the spring will push the plunger out when it is off.

 The result is intense vibrations, which create a lot of stress and overheat the coil to the point of burning out.